TheRoam/PictureTheDAI/README.md

 Those of Stable Diffussion v1.5:
   - Python3
   - Nvidia graphics card with CUDA drivers and > 4 GB RAM
+  - Recommended Linux OS for compatibility with bash scripts

 Mine runs in an **Nvidia Jetson Xavier** which is nothing but friendly, so apologies in advance for the workarounds.